syncfusion-content/blazor-docs/blazor/appearance/icons.md

 ## Using icons directly in HTML element

-The built-in Syncfusion&reg; icons can be rendered directly in the HTML element by defining `e-icons` class that contains the font-family and common property of font icons, and defining the [available icon's](#icons-list) class with `e-` prefix.
+The built-in Syncfusion<sup style="font-size:70%">&reg;</sup> icons can be rendered directly in the HTML element by defining `e-icons` class that contains the font-family and common property of font icons, and defining the [available icon's](#icons-list) class with `e-` prefix.

-The following code example explains the direct rendering of Syncfusion&reg; `search` icon in the span element.
+The following code example explains the direct rendering of Syncfusion<sup style="font-size:70%">&reg;</sup> `search` icon in the span element.

 ```cshtml
 <span class="e-icons e-search"></span>